coreruleset/antivirus-plugin/README.md

 ## Configuration

-All settings can be done in file `plugins/antivirus-config-before.conf`.
+All settings can be done in file `plugins/antivirus-config.conf` which must be created by copying or renamig file `plugins/antivirus-config.conf.example`:
+`cp plugins/antivirus-config.conf.example plugins/antivirus-config.conf`

 ### Main configuration

-#### tx.antivirus-plugin_enable

-This setting can be used to disable or enable the whole plugin.

-Values:
- * 0 - disable plugin
- * 1 - enable plugin

-Default value: 1

 #### tx.antivirus-plugin_scan_request_body

 This setting can be used to disable or enable antivirus scanning of request